 - May support a healthy heart

 It is very important to take this mineral in optimal quantity, which is 55mcg per day.
 You have to consider all possible sources when you calculate your daily intake.
 For example, one Brazil nut contains on average 50mcg of selenium.
 If you eat two Brazil nuts per day and you at the same time eat fish, you probably don’t need to take the supplement.
-In other words, if you take through your diet approximately 100-150mcg of this mineral per day, that amount is more than sufficient.
+In other words, if you through your diet take approximately 100-150mcg of this mineral per day, that amount is more than sufficient.

-But, be careful as its content in Brazil nuts may vary depending on origin and especially on the type of soil where they were grown.
+But, be careful as its content in Brazil nuts may vary depending on the origin and especially on the type of soil where they were grown.

 I also buy and eat Brazil nuts from time to time.
 I eat one or two nuts per day, although I don’t like them very much.
 When I eat Brazil nuts, I don’t take the supplement.

 Echinacea belongs to a group of flowering plants in the daisy family.
-They are native to North America where they grow in prairies and open wooded areas.
+They are native to North America, where they grow in prairies and open wooded areas.
 Only three of nine different species are used as herbal supplements.
 Both, the plant’s upper part and roots are used in tablets, tinctures, extracts and teas.